 Based on the analysis in the CSRP, there is sufficient decent, safe and sanitary replacement housing and replacement industrial/commercial properties within the immediate vicinity and market area.
+Refer to the CSRP for more information on FDOT policies.

 2.2 CULTURAL RESOURCES